-Projects related to gross corruption, maladministration and wasteful expenditure within government departments like: Social Services, Higher Education and Communications
+Projects related to gross corruption, maladministration and wasteful expenditure within government departments like: Social Services, Communications and National Lottery Commission.

-Our Special Projects Portfolio contains several projects related to gross corruption, maladministration and wasteful expenditure within Social Services, Broadcasting and Higher Education.
+Our Special Projects Portfolio contains several projects related to gross corruption, maladministration and wasteful expenditure within Social Services, Communications and the National Lottery Commission (NLC).

 In Social Services we dealt with the cancellation of the Cash Paymaster Services (CPS) contract.

 In Broadcasting we successfully influenced the cancellation of the Lorna Vision contract; as well as the wasteful expenditure associated with Hlaudi Motsoeneng during his tenure as Chief Operation Officer (COO) of SABC, with James Aguma as Chief Financial Officer (CFO).